DaGeRe/peass/README.md

 ## Individual Cleanup

 The resultfolder of your project is `$PROJECTNAME_peass`.
 In general, a clean/ folder is created in the resultfolder of your project.
 It contains measurementfiles only containing the statistical information about the second half of each VM start; the first half is seen as warmup.
 If you want to clean your data differently, e.g. remove different size of warmup, you can use the de.peass.TestCleaner.
-This is done by calling `java -cp target/analysis-0.1-SNAPSHOT.jar de.peass.TestCleaner -dependencyfile $DEPENDENCYFILE -data $DATAFOLDER`, where `$DATAFOLDER` should contain all measurements.
+This is done by calling `./peass clean -dependencyfile $DEPENDENCYFILE -data $DATAFOLDER`, where `$DATAFOLDER` should contain all measurements.

 # General Options